Germany's next government aims to tackle housing crisis | DW | 26.11.2021

 "The new coalition is taking up many of the proposals and demands made by tenants' organizations in recent years in the area of new housing construction," Holm said.

 Not all costs will be easy to control.
 Supply chain bottlenecks and inflation are hitting the construction sector as they are other aspects of the economy.
-The costs of labor, land, and especially material are up dramatically from a year ago, according to recent data from the Association of the German Building Industry.
+The costs of labor, land and especially material are up dramatically from a year ago, according to recent data from the Association of the German Construction Industry.
 Shortages also mean building delays.

 Building is a long-term solution, which does little to alleviate affordability and supply now.
 Germany has had a so-called rent brake on the books since 2015, but it largely exempts new construction.
 The coalition agreement calls for reviewing the brake, but largely foresees no major changes to it except its extension to 2029.
 Critics of the brake say it has too many exceptions and should be tied to incomes rather than the market.